transposit-connectors/mc-transposit-eng/runbooks/debugging_customer_workflows.md

 The query that is being run might be an issue.
 The Snapshot API endpoint doesn't support all queries in Datadog.
 In all workflows, except `datadog_graph_by_title`, we use `graph_def` when sending the query to graph to Datadog.
 It supports more complex queries than `metric_query`. `graph_def` is urllib encoded when sent to Datadog.

 Currently, the Datadog docs don't say all of the queries it supports.
 (Taylor is working on trying to get this clarified.)
+There are probably others that we have not hit yet.
+Invalid JSON response from Datadog may be a sign that a query is attempting to be run that is not supported.

 Types of queries the endpoint appears to support:
 * Timeseries